laubrk/reactnd-project-myreads-starter/APPROACH.md

   - Goes to main page.
   - URL in browser's address bar is /.

-#### Component Ideas
+#### Components
 1. App - get all books via API
-2. Main - shows all shelves
-3. Books - shows book image and meta data
+2. Books - shows book image and meta data
-4. Move - move books to different shelves
+3. Move - move books to different shelves
-5. Search - perform all search functions
+4. Search - perform all search functions

-Open: Where to manage state?